Switzerland entry requirements for Madagascar passport holders

 Proof of funds

 Carry bank statements or a credit card showing you have at least 100 CHF per day of your stay.
-Immigration officers rarely check, but the rule exists — be ready.Recommended
+Swiss border officers rarely ask, but it's safer to have proof.Recommended

 Apply early — no last-minute options